 Every grievance by the Union or an employee shall first be taken up orally by the employee and/or a Shop Steward in a meeting with the immediate supervisor, who will attempt to settle the matter.
 The grievant shall schedule this informal meeting with the supervisor.
-Such meeting must take place within thirty (30) calendar days following the date the grievance occurred or within thirty (30) calendar days of the date the grievant reasonably should have known of the facts giving rise to the grievance.
+Such meeting must take place within fourteen (14) calendar days following the date the grievance occurred or within fourteen (14) calendar days of the date the grievant reasonably should have known of the facts giving rise to the grievance.
 The Union or grievant will clearly identify the discussion as an informal grievance meeting and will identify the contract section under discussion.

-The supervisor shall have seven (7) calendar days from the date of the informal grievance meeting to issue a response.
+The supervisor shall have fourteen (14) calendar days from the date of the informal grievance meeting to issue a response.

-C. Step 2: Written Grievance Submitted to Department Director or Human Resources Director
+C. Step 2: Written Grievance Submitted to Department Director or Human Resources Manager or Director